 Once you're through security, you may then have access to the Qantas Business Lounge.
 Qantas Business Lounges are located in five capital cities – Sydney, Melbourne, Brisbane, Perth and Canberra, and are accessible to business class passengers, Platinum and above Qantas Frequent Flyer members, and their OneWorld equivalents.

-If no Qantas Lounge is available, you’ll be able to access the Qantas Club (also accessible to Qantas Club members, Gold Frequent Flyers and OneWorld equivalent status holders), which are located in other capital cities, and at a range of regional airports.
+If no Qantas Business Lounge is available, you'll be able to access the Qantas Club (accessible to Qantas Club members, Gold Frequent Flyers and OneWorld equivalent status holders), which are located in other capital cities, and at a range of regional airports.
 We list out all of the Domestic Qantas Business Lounges here.

 At the gate, those travelling in Qantas domestic business class are entitled to join the priority boarding queue, which, if policed effectively, should see you embark smoothly.